Rafid013/CRISPRpredSEQ/README.md

 # CRISPRpred(SEQ)
 ## Dependencies
-Install anaconda3, open a new conda environment and then install the dependencies.
-* python 3.6 or above
-* scikit-learn 0.20.3 or above
+Download anaconda for python 3.7 version from this [link](https://www.anaconda.com/distribution/#download-section) and install anaconda3.
+Open a new conda environment (using the command "conda create --name myenv", replace myenv with the preferred environment name).
+Then activate the environment (using the command "conda activate myenv", replace myenv with the preferred environment name) and install the dependencies-
 * pandas 0.24.2 or above
 * numpy 1.16.2 or above
+* scikit-learn 0.20.3 or above
 ## Running the Experiments
 Run the python files in the following order-
 1. split_into_folds.py